GaijinEntertainment/daScript/doc/source/reference/language/structs.rst

 .. index::
     single: Structs

-daScript implements a struct mechanism similar to languages like Java/C++/etc... however because it differs in several aspects.
+daScript implements a struct mechanism similar to languages like C/C++, Java, C#, etc. however because it differs in several aspects.
 Structs are first class objects like integer or strings and can be stored in table slots, structs and local variables, arrays and passed as function parameters.